EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 Let's describe config parameters:

 - "data" defines a default value that used to display items count;
-- "liveUpdatesTimeout" defines a timeout that used by the Echo.StreamServer.API.Request class for the recurring server request for data;
+- "liveUpdates" defines a timeout that used by the Echo.StreamServer.API.Request class for the recurring server request for data.
+This parameter describes in ["Echo.StreamServer.Controls.Counter"](#!/api/Echo.StreamServer.Controls.Counter-cfg-liveUpdates);
 - "infoMessages" defines messages layout for control.
 This parameter describes in ["Echo.Control"](#!/api/Echo.Control-cfg-infoMessages)

 Now everywhere in the control's code we'll be able to use the following call:

 	@example
-	this.config.get("liveUpdatesTimeout"); // assuming that "this" points to the control instance
+	this.config.get("liveUpdates"); // assuming that "this" points to the control instance

-to get the value of the "liveUpdatesTimeout" config parameter or any other defined during the control installation or to access the default value otherwise.
+to get the value of the "liveUpdates" config parameter or any other defined during the control installation or to access the default value otherwise.
 Note: the "this" var should point to the control instance.

 ## Defining control template